JRosieFire/free-genai-bootcamp-2025/sentence-constructor/chatgpt/Readme.md

 ### Model

-- GPT-4
+- GPT-4-turbo
-- Using the free version of ChatGPT so I only have access to GPT-4
+- Using the free version of ChatGPT so I am not able to choose the GPT model.

 ### Prompting